Back to all posts

 What is the most respectful way to book a monthly stay in CDMX?

-Choose a legal, transparent, professionally managed furnished stay; avoid party buildings; compare direct booking against platform fees; ask about monthly fit before paying; and do not pressure hosts or neighbors to adapt residential life around visitor behavior.
+Choose a transparent, professionally managed furnished stay; avoid party buildings; compare direct booking against platform fees; ask about monthly fit before paying; and do not pressure hosts or neighbors to adapt residential life around visitor behavior.

 Related posts